The Hidden Construction Risk in a Refinance

 What was not identified at closing was that construction activity had already begun at the property before the lender’s deed of trust was recorded.

 As the project progressed, disputes arose between the borrower and the general contractor.
-Allegations related to construction defects, disputed work, and project changes led to the contractor recording a mechanic’s lien for a substantial amount.
+Allegations related to construction defects, disputed work and project changes led to the contractor recording a mechanic’s lien of over $600,000.

 Because work had begun before the insured deed of trust was recorded, the mechanic’s lien claim created a lien priority issue.
 The lender’s mortgage was now at risk of falling behind the contractor’s lien, undermining the lender’s expected security position and creating potential exposure for the lender.